Here's a great post from Pascal Dennis on Lean and PDCA (or PDSA):

 Then, perhaps, we learn to teach others how to teach the philosophies and mindsets behind the tool.

 Is this a natural progression or can people jump right to understanding principles, mindsets, and philosophies?
 I've tried teaching, through my books and articles, this blog, and tweets (and classes and speeches) that Lean is really about a mindset and a philosophy… that it's about Respect for People at its core.
 Yet, not everybody understands that.
 We see lots of “L.A.M.E.” and, thankfully, some “Real Lean” as Bob Emiliani calls it.

 There are organizations out there, like ThedaCare, doing this right.
 There are other organizations that drive people to send me emails complaining (rightfully so) that the so-called “Lean” efforts are leading to layoffs, are forcing changes on people, or are hurting patient care.
 None of that is really Lean… but people call it that.

-As David Mann said once, “It’s not that Lean is complicated… but it’s very different.”
+As David Mann said once, “It's not that Lean is complicated… it's very different.”
 Can we help folks understand or do they have to learn through their own mistakes?

 Image copyright Lean Pathways

 What do you think?
 Please scroll down (or click) to post a comment.
 Or please share the post with your thoughts on LinkedIn – and follow me or connect with me there.